docker/labs/dockercon-us-2017/docker-orchestration/README.md

 $ docker swarm leave --force
 ```

 Congratulations!
 You've completed this lab.
 You now know how to build a swarm, deploy applications as collections of services, and scale individual services up and down.
-Feel free to try any of the other labs.